 - Significantly more energy saving than the storage tank water heaters, translating into monetary savings over time.

-- Advanced eco-friendly models that won’t pinch the pocket as much expected in a couple of years.
+- Advanced eco-friendly models won’t pinch the pocket as much as expected in a couple of years.

-- Retrofitting an ordinary gas water heater requires overhauling of the electrical connection to accommodate a dedicated high voltage circuit and breaker.
+- Retrofitting an ordinary gas water heater requires overhauling the electrical connection to accommodate a dedicated high-voltage circuit and breaker.

 - Hybrid water heaters are about three times the price of their storage tank counterparts.